Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures

 To save on space, we shorten the last column when $\sqrt{Q/2}$ is not an integer.

-The buffer stores the resources prepared in the external MSF and holds them until they are consumed by the $\pi/8$ rotations.
-The buffer is used to simplify access to magic states so that the memory fabric does not have to directly interface with the MSF.
-It allows the execution of auto-corrected $\pi/8$ rotations in a single time step, while receiving and preparing new magic states in parallel following the protocol suggested in Ref.~\cite{litinski2018game}.
-It includes spaces dedicated for magic state growth and storage, which are used for expanding magic states to larger code distances and preparing them for consumption, respectively.

-An example layout of the core processor is shown in \cref{fig:core_area}\, for a circuit requiring 18 logical qubits to store its data.
-The example shows multiple storage and growth units to provide robustness against fluctuations in demand, resulting from parallelization of $\pi/8$ rotations, and production, resulting from distillation failures.
-More connection points between the memory fabric and the buffer can be added to allow greater parallelization of operations.
-We note that if the production rate of magic states in the MSF is slower than the consumption rate of magic states in the memory fabric, extra storage capacity is not required; therefore, the buffer space can be reduced in size.
+Different core layouts, such as the compact block layout of Ref.~\cite{litinski2018game} and the layout of Ref.~\cite{beverland2022surface} for edge-disjoint path compilation, can be incorporated into our models by adjusting the core processor size accordingly.
+However, a significant drawback of these layouts is their inability to provide access to the $Y$ operator of data qubits within a single logical cycle, which commonly appear in circuits after applying the transpilation procedure described in Refs~\cite{silva2024multi} and~\cite{litinski2018game}.
+This limitation requires converting logical gates with $Y$ operators into gates with only $X$ and $Z$ operations and commuting the additional Clifford gates out to avoid additional overhead in terms of time.